Draw diagrams on a touch screen

 Prefer to work on a dark background?

-Use dark mode with the Sketch editor theme: When you are using the Sketch whiteboard-like editor theme, tap on the menu icon then tap on Preferences > Dark to toggle dark mode on or off.
+Use dark mode with the Sketch editor theme: When you are using the Sketch whiteboard-like editor theme, tap on the menu icon then tap on Settings > Appearance > Dark to toggle dark mode on or off.

-If you want to continue using a more complex editor theme, tap on Extras > Theme > Dark and reload the browser tab.
+If you want to continue using a more complex editor theme in dark mode, tap on the menu, then select Settings > Theme > Default and reload the browser tab.

 Note: When using diagrams.net from your home screen (below), close the application first, then reopen it from your home screen to use the new editor theme.